Go to the Courses section

 Faculty of Humanities and Social Sciences

 +44 (0)1865 484315

-I am currently supervising PhD students working on Sara and Hartley Coleridge and the writings of Georgiana Cavendish, Duchess of Devonshire.
+I have supervised PhD students working on Sara and Hartley Coleridge to completion.
 I would be keen to supervise doctoral students with an interest in working- / labouring-class writing and culture, the representation of rural life and the rural community, the representation of the relationship between space / landscape and individual / community identity, witchcraft and magic in literature, or representations of the relationships between humans and other animals.

 My research interests span eighteeth- and nineteenth-century literature.
 My particular interests include working- / labouring-class writing and culture, the representation of rural life and the rural community, the representation of the relationship between space / landscape and individual / community identity, the representation of witchcraft and magic, and the representation of relationships between humans and other animals.

-I am also leading a collaborative British Academy funded project which is exploring the relationship between reported incidents of witchcraft and fictional narratives, and the manner in which the representation of witchcraft and magic contributes to the construction of county / regional identity in nineteenth- and early twentieth-century fiction.
+I also led a collaborative British Academy funded project which is exploring the relationship between reported incidents of witchcraft and fictional narratives, and the manner in which the representation of witchcraft and magic contributes to the construction of county / regional identity in nineteenth- and early twentieth-century fiction.

 My Oxford Poets and Exiled Writers project was funded by an Arts Council Grant.

 My Mapping Magic project facilitates the sharing of glimpses of the past in a forum “where everyone has the chance to see it, add to it, learn from it, debate it and use it to build up a more complete understanding of the world.”
 Anyone can go online and ‘pin’ a snippet of text, historical photo, video, audio recording or personal recollection to an interactive map.